What is Thermoforming?

 The process was first developed in the 1930s and has grown into a global industry producing billions of parts annually.
 Thermoforming is used across virtually every manufacturing sector, from automotive and aerospace to food packaging and medical devices.
 Its key advantages over other plastic forming processes are lower tooling costs, faster time-to-market, the ability to produce very large parts, and flexibility in material selection.

-Machinecraft has been manufacturing thermoforming machines in India since 1976, exporting to over 35 countries.
+Machinecraft has been manufacturing thermoforming machines in India since 1976, exporting to 35+ countries.
 The company produces heavy gauge sheet-fed vacuum forming machines (PF1-X and PF1-C Series), thin gauge roll-fed vacuum and pressure forming machines (AM Series), and integrated form-cut-stack lines (FCS Series).

 2. How does the thermoforming process work?